CAB-LAB/ExtremeStats/README.md

 This returns a Dataframe-like object with the requested features.

 In addition you have the possibility to subtract a smoothed mean annual cycle from the dataset using

-    x2=get_anomalies(x,NpY,nlon,nlat)
+    x2=get_anomalies(x,NpY)

 This returns a new 3D array with only anomalies.
+There is also a mutating version of the function which does the anomaly-subtraction in-place.

+    get_anomalies!(x,NpY)

+Currently there is also a convenience function exported to load a BGI-like dataset.
+This is going to be replaced soon by using the MDIDS package.

+    load_X(data_path,fileprefix,varname,years,lon_range,lat_range)

+This will read a datacube from NetCDF files in `data_path` with the given variable name for the given years, lons and lats.
+An example use would be:

+    load_X("/Net/Groups/BGI/people/mjung/FLUXCOM/_ENSEMBLES/8daily/TERall/","TERall_","TERall",2001:2012,[20,40],[40, 20]);

+If you want to combine a list of detected extremes into a big one, you can call

+    elCombined = combineExtremes(el)

+which returns a new ExtremeList having only a single Extreme.
 ## Author(s)
 Fabian Gans (BGI department)

 ## Credits
 This package is heavily influenced by R code written by Sebastian Sippel.
-The anomaly detection algorithms are after function written by Miguel Mahecha.
+The anomaly detection algorithms are after a function written by Miguel Mahecha.